 Be ACE (Adverse Childhood Experiences) Aware

 Both Lorraine and Vicky discussed the harmful effects of the ‘fight or flight’ mechanism on mind and body.
 Vicky looked at research (Adverse Childhood Experiences (ACEs) Study, Felliti et al, 1998) revealing that many of the children/adults that we work with will have experienced adversity and trauma.
 Vicky shared a ‘Pyramid of Learning’ diagram that shows the importance of calming the central nervous system before any learning can take place.
-With some emotional examples of children she has worked with, Vicky showed how when used with sensitivity to individual needs and experiences, Story Massage can make a real difference.
+With some emotional examples of children she has worked with, Vicky showed how when used with sensitivity to individual needs and experiences, the Story Massage Programme can make a real difference.

 During the afternoon workshop, Hazel and Vicky looked at individual case studies of children with Adverse Childhood Experiences and continued the discussion of establishing safe touch.
 We looked at choice of story relevant to the individual child, use of body language, eye contact, choice of words and tone of voice.
 Above all, the message was to look after yourself and stay safe – remembering that your role as a Story Massage Practitioner is supportive within a whole team approach.